Amazon Prime Days Deals on Beats Studio Pro with Apple Care+ (2 Years) Headphones

 When we arrived at Six Flags, somehow we divided into smaller groups.
 We were all pretty new to each other, so I’m not quite sure how the groups formed, but somehow, everyone ended up in a group of new friends.
 For the entire day, we rode rollercoasters, took a break by riding a boat through the Tales of the Okefenokee ride (later renamed/redesigned as Monster Plantation and now, Monster Mansion), ate lots of junk food, and just laughed and talked…getting to know each other better.
 It was a memorable day.

 I think we were scheduled to board the bus at 8pm, but we had all learned Hart would start playing his concert at 7pm.
 Clearly, we wouldn’t get to be there for the whole thing, but we could be there for part of it.
 A little before 7pm, we all met up near the back stage of the park.
-Fortunately, it was near the parking lot, so we would be able to listen right up till time to board the bus.
+Fortunately, it was near the parking lot, so we would be able to listen right up until time to board the bus.

 Also, we were lucky he started playing on time, so we were able to hear a lot.
 By this time, he had released another album, titled Boy in the Box, so he had new music he wanted to share.
 I vividly remember he played Never Surrender, and every teenage girl in the crowd swooned.
 He played a few other songs from the new album, and we were afraid we would have to leave and miss Sunglasses at Night, but just in time, we heard the familiar opening notes.
 We were able to stay for the whole song before we ran to the bus, all laughing and talking about Corey Hart.
 We had bonded over rollercoasters and Corey Hart…and we all remember it to this day.